yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

 plot(H*x <= k,x(1:2),'k');
 ````

-Crucial to understand is that YALMIP does not explicitly generate any projection.
-Instead, the general ray-shooting that is used in the plot command shoots rays only in the requested coordinates, which implicitly generates the projection for display.
+Crucial to understand is that YALMIP does not explicitly generate any projection but simply plots the projection of the results from the ray-shooting.

 However, if we want the explicit projection, the command projection is available on polytopic constraints.
 YALMIP will convert the constraints to an [MPT] polytope object, apply the projection, and the reconstruct a YALMIP constraint.